Religious views of the Beatles: Post-Beatles

-In a 2012 interview for The Independent, McCartney said, "I have a kind of personal faith in something good, but it doesn't really go much further than that."
+In a 2012 interview for The Independent, McCartney, when asked if religion played a role in his personal life, responded, "Not really.
+I have a kind of personal faith in something good, but it doesn't really go much further than that", while stating "there is something greater than me".
 He also went on to say, "Jesus I could see, that's a historical character."